Draxion2/the-regex-tutorial/gist-template.md

 _Regex Example_
 * `/email/`: means the search happens in between the `/`
 * `/email/g`: 'g' means 'global', which does not return the first match
-* `/email/m`: 'm' means 'multi-line', which will start and end on a line not the whole string
+* `/email/m`: 'm' means 'multi-line', which will start and end on a line, not the whole string
 * `/eMaIl/i`: 'i' means 'insensitive'.
 It makes the entire expression case-insensitive.
 This example would match `EmAiL`

 Even though the email regex doesn't present any of the `/g`, `/i`, and `/m` flags, it does present `/` at the start and finish, which means it will search everything in between.
 Typically every regex has this important concept.